cornelcroi/edge-atlas/posts/application-security/managing-waf-false-positives.md

 ---
 title: 'Managing false positives in AWS WAF'
 metaDesc: "When security controls are added to an architecture, they can cause false positives, which represent legitimate user requests that were blocked.
-It's not a desirable effect for developers, who try to reduce false positives frequency using different techniques.
-AWS WAF allows developers to tune their rules to reduce false positives, but in the same time false negatives."
+AWS WAF allows developers to reduce false positives."
 socialImage: static-assets/thumbnail-edge.png
 ---
 ## Overview